MIMIC-LOGICS/Mouse-Synthesizer/README.md

 Highly customizable in every aspect.

-- Customizable number of stops at each generation
+- Customizable number of <b>stops</b> at each generation.
+Each stop increases the level of complexity of the overall trajectory.
+Stops are point of more noticeable change in velocity, and, for istance, can be overshooting positions or mouse clicks.
   - Customizable <b>starting</b> and <b>ending position</b> of each stop</li>
   - Customizable <b>time</b> occurence of each stop  </li>
   - Customizable bounding box between stops (<i>soon</i>)